 In July 2013 we took the best decision so far when it comes to holidaying in the UK, we went to the Scottish Highlands, our #1 destination in the UK.
-We took a flight to Glasgow, where a rental car was waiting for us, then drove up to Fort William, next to Ben Nevis, the UK’s highest mountain at 1,345m, where we stayed at the local Travelodge, which was cheap and clean, but without air condition, which wasn’t ideal during one of the hottest summers this patch of land had seen with temperatures regularly peaking at around 30 or 31 degrees.
+We took a flight to Glasgow, where a rental car was waiting for us.
+From there, we drove up to Fort William, next to Ben Nevis, the UK’s highest mountain at 1,345m.
+We stayed at the local Travelodge, which was cheap and clean, but without air condition, which wasn’t ideal during one of the hottest summers this patch of land had seen with temperatures regularly peaking at around 30 or 31 degrees.

 Everyone in London among our friends, who had been to Scotland in summer before, had warned us about the mosquitos, so we came prepared with tons of insect repellent (Avon skin care spray works great in our experience, even though it was never intended to repel any insects).

 On the evening of our arrival, after having explored the immediate surroundings and enjoyed the sun, we had dinner at Crannog Restaurant & Cruises.
 I had monkfish with pork belly and black pudding, my wife had cod and asparagus.
 Both dishes were fantastic and we went back to Crannog again the following evening.